edschofield/pep_backward_compatibility/pep_backward_compatibility.rst

 This PEP is complementary to PEPs 5, 236, and 387, and shares similar goals.

-This PEP introduces an additional compatibility mechanism to that of PEP 236 in support of PEP 5.
-PEP 236, "Back to the __future__", introduced a mechanism for forward compatibility but noted that a new mechanism for backward compatibility was outside the scope of that PEP.
-This PEP introduces such a mechanism for backward compatibility.
+This PEP explains the need for an additional compatibility mechanism in support of PEP 5, "Guidelines for Language Evolution".
+PEP 236, "Back to the __future__", introduced a mechanism for forward compatibility in support of PEP 5 but noted that a new mechanism for backward compatibility was outside the scope of that PEP.
+A related PEP (in progress) introduces such a mechanism for backward compatibility.
-It also supports the policy proposed in PEP 387, "Policy for Backward Compatibility".

 PEP 5, "Guidelines for Language Evolution", notes that "This PEP [PEP 5] does not replace or preclude other compatibility strategies such as